apanchenko/quadrat/docs/gdd.md

 Checkers with powerups.

 # Core game description
-The Quadrat is a 8x8 squares board.
-Two players each starting with 16 similar stones placed on first two lines like in chess.
+The Quadrat is an 8x8 squares board game for two players.
+Each player starts with 16 similar stones placed on first two lines like in chess.
 Each turn a player may
 1. use any amount of jades her stones have
-2. then move any stone one square in any nondiagonal direction to:
+2. then move any stone one square in any straight direction to:
-   - eigher an empty field
+   - either an empty field
    - or field with jade, acquiring it
-   - or field taken by opponent stone, killing it.
+   - or field is taken by opponent stone, killing it.

 As a game goes on new jades will spawn on free fields.
 Players normally cannot see spawned jades qualities.
 When a jade is acquired, depending on its type, it:
-- immediately modifyes owner stone
+- immediately modifies owner stone
 - or stored in owner stone to be used later.

-To win, a player must destroy all enemy stones.
-The easiest way to destroy a stone is to move a stone on top it.
+A player must destroy all enemy stones to win.
+The easiest way to destroy an enemy stone is to move your stone on top it.

-Quadrat most interesting feature is jades.
-It is important to
+Yet basic rules are primitive and accessible to everyone, to become proficient it is crucial to have a good knowledge of jade abilities, how they interact and how to organize better collaboration in certain context.

+#### todo - fix stone-jade - similar meaning

 # Meta game description
 Player starts first battle with a set of free jades.
 Every time she eats a new jade, the jade becomes available immediately or in jade shop.